thomasgwatson/twicefire/src/content/campcontact2022.md

 - Document more; FYI Slack is the graveyard of corporate knowledge; all messages now disappear after three months unless we pay the big dollars.
 Is there some other central hub
 - Do a whole retrospective on Strike; having a strike play-book and better comms to the whole camp about strike would be a great start.
 Lots of camps start strike earlier than us, perhaps we need to follow suit.

 As it stands now, there is a very good chance that I will not attend the next burn.
 But I hope the above gives Camp Contact some documentation for the years ahead.
-So, I will end with a literal reiterate of my key points, and wish y'all good luck.
+So, I will end with a literal reiteration of my key points, and wish y'all good luck.

 #### Key Difficulties
 - Strongest winds in BRC living memory during build